How to Unlock the Hidden Knowledge in Your Enterprise

 “You can deploy a RAG model on a combination of proprietary and non-proprietary data to give you fully-formed, insightful answers,” MacDonald observes.

-“This might include anything from your own reports, research, emails, and documents through to transcripts of interviews with the CEO, transcripts of industry experts, industry reports that you've downloaded and research analytics from Capital IQ or whatever you’re pulling Bloomberg.”
+“This might include anything from your own reports, research, emails, and documents through to transcripts of interviews with the CEO, transcripts of industry experts, industry reports that you've downloaded and research analytics from Capital IQ or whatever you’re pulling Bloomberg.
+You can then combine all of these with the entire data set from due diligence to pinpoint the information you need to know and observe patterns and trends.”

 MacDonald says that this will reduce time and effort but also break down silos across an enterprise.

 “At the moment, a lawyer or banker needs to quiz the CFO on what all those documents mean and where they can find specific information.
 Then the analyst and associates go through, curate it, summarize it, and give it back.
-They may have missed something or incorrectly identified information.”
+They may have missed something or incorrectly identified information,” he says.
+“RAG empowers a firm to do this almost instantly.
+It can do it accurately and provide annotations about where it obtained information, so decision-makers know they can rely on its answers too.”

 “Any knowledge learned can also be shared across the whole organization so that other decision-makers take that information into account, too.”